joaomacalos/sfcr/README.md

 #> #   alpha2 <dbl>, theta <dbl>
 ```

-With `sfcr`, the models are written entirely with R using the standard R
+With `sfcr`, the models are written entirely within R and use the
-syntax.
-Furthermore, their output is a `tibble`, meaning that it can be
+standard R syntax.
+Furthermore, their output is a `tibble`, meaning that
-easily manipulated with `dplyr` and other `tidyverse` tools and plotted
+it can be easily manipulated with `dplyr` and other `tidyverse` tools
-with `ggplot2`.
+and plotted with `ggplot2`.

 ### References